emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 With Emscripten, deferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms.
-Instead, Emscripten checks at the end of the program execution.
-This makes is difficult to find where the null dereference occurred.
+Instead, Emscripten checks a magic cookie stored at address 0 at the end of the program execution.

+This only detects null pointer writes, and not reads, and it's rather difficult to find where the null pointer write occurred.

-UBSan will tell you exactly where the null deference happened.
+UBSan will tell you exactly where the null deference happened, and works for both reads and writes.

 Consider the following program, ``null-assign.c``: